 The instructor seemed knowledgeable and passionate about what he did.
-He said he held a camp each year to teach kids resiliency.
+He said he held a camp each year to teach kids resilience.
 I asked how he got kids from disadvantaged families to attend.
 His answer startled me.
-He said he opened the group to everyone because many children from advantaged families lacked resiliency,also.
+He said he opened the group to everyone because many children from advantaged families lacked resiliency, also.
 Maybe I knew this.
 Movies, TV programs and sometimes real life were filled with rich kids who leaned on their family’s privilege to get through life.

 I am proud to say Leona is my role model.
 Through hard work and persistence she was the founder and the first director of the hospice in our rural county.
 Her kindness and wonderful insights have brought comfort to many people.